fex-team/fis-plus/README.md

 ![fisp version](./doc/images/v.png)

+##Command Line

-Below is the output from fisp --help
+We can run command with --help to see detail,below is the output from fisp --help

 ```
 Usage: fis-plus <command>